MichaelCreel/KiloBuddy/README.md

 # KiloBuddy

-KiloBuddy is a powerful computer assitant to assist users in executing commands within their system through voice commands.
+KiloBuddy is a powerful computer assistant to assist users execute commands within their system through voice commands.
 It uses Google Gemini to generate commands and text blocks that help users with computer issues, summaries, or information.
 It is designed to run on Windows, Mac, and Linux, and comes with a simple installer to automatically install all dependencies.

 ## Dependencies
 - Python, Google Gemini API, PyAudio